African payments company Flutterwave raises $170M, now valued at over $1B – TechCrunch

 Agboola says his company grew more than 100% in revenue within the past year due to the pandemic without giving specifics on numbers.
 It also contributed to its compound annual growth rate (CAGR) of 226% from 2018.

 According to the CEO, this growth resulted from an increase in activities in “COVID beneficiary sectors” — a term used by Flutterwave to describe sectors positively impacted by the pandemic.
-They include streaming, gaming, remittance, e-commerce, among others.
+They include streaming, gaming, remittance and e-commerce, among others.
 Agboola adds that the company plans to ride on these sectors’ growth and continue in that trajectory.

 Besides, Flutterwave’s response in introducing the Flutterwave Store for merchants during pandemic-induced lockdowns was instrumental as well.
 The product, which went live across 15 African countries, helps over 20,000 merchants to create storefronts and sell their products online.